PhilipMathieu/interactive-web-map/README.md

 ## 1. Prepare Dataset

 This project assumes that you are working with a GeoJSON data source.
-If you are working with a different format, you will need to convert it to GeoJSON with a tool such as [GDAL](https://gdal.org/index.html) before proceeding.
+If you are working with a different format, you will need to convert it to GeoJSON before proceeding.
 An example dataset is included in the `data/example` folder.

+### Converting to GeoJSON with GeoPandas
 In the case that you are coming from a `geopandas` project, you can convert the `GeoDataFrame` to GeoJSON with the following code:

 ```python